patrickfletcher/TOscA/ReadMe.md

-# TOscA
+# OscAr

-## A Timeseries Oscilation Analysis tool
+## An Oscilation Analyzer for timeseries data

-TOscA is a graphical interface for performing basic analysis of oscillatory timeseries in Matlab.
+OscAr is a graphical interface for performing basic visualization and analysis of oscillatory timeseries in Matlab.

 ## Usage

+The analysis subroutines can be used *via* the graphical interface, or in scripts.

 ## Installation